ChrisF64/Honda-Riders-Club/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text content for the Home page was taken from multiple biker sites and modified to suit this specific site.
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- I loved the airy feel of the Love Running site and wanted to go with a similar feel for my project.
+The code for the gallery page was taken from Love Running project gallery page.
+The code was modified to reduce the amount of columns per screen size and to introduce a border on each photo in the gallery.
+- The code for the Join Us page was taken from Love Running project, but was modified to include an extra non-mandatory field, colour change and round corners on the Join Us form.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/) and the code for footer was copied from Love Running project.

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- All photos used on the home page, gallery page and sign up page are from pexels.com
-- The images used for the gallery page were taken from this other open source site
+- The Honda logo used for the favicon was copied from Wikipedia Honda page, converted to .png file with transparent background in Photoshop and favicon package created on realfavicongenerator.net.